blaisewang/Othello-Zero/README.md

 The project was developed for HackSheffield 4.0.

-If your company has international job opportunities, please consider hire the lead programmer.
+If your company has international job opportunities, please consider hiring the lead programmer.

 ## Documentation